desm0nd/assignments/README.md

-Title of the project: __Peer-graded Assignment: Bash, Make, Git, and GitHub__
+Title of the project : *Assignment: Git, and GitHub n
-\nDate make ran at:
+Date make ran at:
-Tue, May  5, 2020  4:55:00 PM
+Tue, May  5, 2020  5:04:12 PM
-\nNumber of lines file guessinggame.sh contains:
+Number of lines:
+n
 22